Nevada

 Nevada Data Privacy Laws: SB 220 & Consumer Rights Guide (2026)

-Nevada has established a layered framework of data privacy protections that ranks among the most significant in the country.
-While the state does not have a single comprehensive privacy act like some of its neighbors, its combination of targeted statutes covers online data sales, data security, breach notification, consumer health information, and payment card protection.
+Nevada has built a layered framework of data privacy protections through NRS Chapter 603A.
+The state does not have a single comprehensive privacy act covering all personal data, but its combination of targeted statutes covers online data sales, data security, breach notification, consumer health information, payment card protection, and insurance data security.

-This guide walks through every major Nevada data privacy statute currently in effect, the rights these laws give you as a consumer, the obligations they impose on businesses, and the penalties for noncompliance.
+This guide covers every major Nevada data privacy statute currently in effect, the rights these laws give you as a consumer, the obligations they impose on businesses, and the federal laws that apply regardless of state action.

 NRS Chapter 603A: Nevada's Core Data Privacy Framework

-All of Nevada's major data privacy protections are housed in Chapter 603A of the Nevada Revised Statutes, titled "Security and Privacy of Personal Information."
-This chapter has been built up through multiple legislative sessions since 2005, with major additions in 2019, 2021, and 2023.
+All of Nevada's principal data privacy protections are housed in Chapter 603A of the Nevada Revised Statutes, titled "Security and Privacy of Personal Information."
+The chapter was built up over multiple legislative sessions since 2005, with major additions in 2019, 2021, and 2023.

 Senate Bill 220: The Right to Opt Out of Data Sales

-Nevada's Senate Bill 220 was signed into law in May 2019 and took effect on October 1, 2019.
-It made Nevada the first state in the nation to enact an online privacy opt-out law, beating California's CCPA effective date by nearly three months.
+Nevada's Senate Bill 220 was signed in May 2019 and took effect on October 1, 2019.
+It made Nevada the first state to enact an online privacy opt-out law.

 SB 220 is codified in NRS 603A.300 through 603A.360.
 It grants Nevada consumers a specific right: the ability to direct online businesses not to sell their personally identifiable information.